The Trial: Plot summary

 On the morning of his thirtieth birthday, Josef K., the chief clerk of a bank, is unexpectedly arrested by two agents from an unidentified agency for an unspecified crime.
-The agents discuss the situation with Josef in the unoccupied room of his fellow lodger Fräulein Bürstner, in the unexplained presence of three junior clerks from Josef's bank.
-Josef is not imprisoned, but left free to go about his business.
-His landlady, Frau Grubach, tries to console Josef about the trial.
-He visits Bürstner to explain the events, and then harasses her by kissing her without consent.
+(Note: Paul Reitter (Summer 2025) compares published translations of the opening sentence of The Trial.
+Reitter states that, in the original German, Josef K. may have done something wrong or may not have.
+But the German being untranslatable, the Muirs write that Josef K. had done nothing wrong, and Breon Mitchell writes that he did nothing "truly wrong", neither of which is accurate.
+In the preface to his translation, Mitchell acknowledges the lack of "totally satisfying solutions to the difficulties presented by Kafka's opening sentence" and defends his choice of "truly wrong" as having "a double purpose: to push the word 'wrong' toward the province of the criminally malicious and to introduce ... the question of truth".
+Kafka, Franz (1998).
+The Trial, translated by Breon Mitchell.
+New York: Schocken Books, p. xix.)
+The agents discuss the situation with K. in the unoccupied room of his fellow lodger Fräulein Bürstner, in the unexplained presence of three junior clerks from K.'s bank.
+K. is not imprisoned, but left free to go about his business.
+His landlady, Frau Grubach, tries to console K. about the trial.
+He visits Bürstner to explain the events, but gradually ignores her and begins to admire her physical appearance.
+As he leaves, he grabs her and then harasses her by kissing her without consent.

-Josef finds that Fräulein Montag, a lodger from another room, has moved in with Fräulein Bürstner.
+K. finds that Fräulein Montag, a lodger from another room, has moved in with Fräulein Bürstner.
 He suspects that this is a coy manoeuvre meant to distance him from Bürstner, and resolves that she will eventually fall for his charms.